github/docs/content/rest/reference/emojis.md

 ---
 title: Emojis
-intro: 'With Emojis API, you can list and view all the available emojis to use in {% data variables.product.product_name %}.'
+intro: 'With the Emojis API, you can list and view all the available emojis to use in {% data variables.product.product_name %}.'
 redirect_from:
   - /v3/emojis
   - /v3/misc